ethercat-rs/ethercat/README.md

 environment variable `ETHERCAT_PATH` to the location of a checkout of the IgH Etherlab repository, *after running `configure` there*.

-- The minimum tested Rust version is 1.34.2.
-- The recommended EtherCAT source is: https://gitlab.com/etherlab.org/ethercat
+The IgH repository is located at <https://gitlab.com/etherlab.org/ethercat>.
+Please switch to the ``stable-1.5`` branch in the checkout.

 Bindings have been pregenerated for revision `7fd991bec7` - if you activate the feature `pregenerated-bindings`, you don't need the master code to build, but the kernel modules must match that revision.

+The minimum tested Rust version is 1.34.2.

 # Licensing